Mart1nSchulz/Schoku/README.md

 - __ease of debugging__
   Luckily gcc has a performant optimizer.
-Unfortunately the same optimizer makes it extremely hard to debug this program (AVX2 data types, passing 32-byte aligned data on the stack and just plain unwillingness to stop a crucial lines).
+Unfortunately the same optimizer makes it extremely hard to debug this program (AVX2 data types, passing 32-byte aligned data on the stack and just plain unwillingness to stop at crucial lines).
   Not to mention that Cygwin can be a development environment, but not a flexible or powerful one.
 The Linux compatibility has limits.
 Performance is not guaranteed to be on a par 1-1.
 - I would have preferred a way to portably leverage AVX capable processors.
   E.g. using Agner Fog's VCL, which I have used for training wheels.
   That will have to wait for another time.

+### Acknowledgements
+- The stackoverflow community.
+Just to name one of many many people: Peter Cordes for his prolific, precise and readable writing.
+- Agner Fog for his X86 timing tables and the VCL
+- The free software community at large